Mikompilation/Mikompilation/docs/Fatal Frame 1.md

 ### Zero Hour:

-/// Mafuyu game logic
+* Mafuyu game logic

 ZeroHourAppearMain

-/// Function called in Battle after finding Mr. Takamine’s note book
+* Function called in Battle after finding Mr. Takamine’s note book

 ZeroGhostBattleJudge

 ### Finder:

-/// The function that activates finder mode
+* The function that activates finder mode

 FinderInSet

-/// The function that ends finder mode
+* The function that ends finder mode

 FinderOutSet

- /// What appears to be the actual viewfinder mode.
+ * What appears to be the actual viewfinder mode.
 It seems to loop and handles all logic in viewfinder mode.

 FinderModeCameraControl

-/// Could be the actual controls as well
+* Could be the actual controls as well

 PlyrFinderCtrl

-/// Could refer to active camera position
+* Could refer to active camera position

 GetCamI2DPos

 ### Player data

-/// Appears to refer to a cartesian vector “Undefined8” in ghidra terms could be referring to that.
+* Appears to refer to a cartesian vector “Undefined8” in ghidra terms could be referring to that.
 Plyr_wrk appears in many functions and appears to be some kind of byte array storing data about Miku in the game world.

 PlyrPosSet

- /// Refers to rotate limit check function.
+ * Refers to rotate limit check function.
 Refers to GetDoorMtnDat which im assuming is supposed to check if theres a door and adjust Mikus position accordingly

 PlyrPosAdj

-/// Could be a corrective function?
+* Could be a corrective function?

 PlyrPosReSet

-/// Im assuming is checking if battle.
+* Im assuming is checking if battle.

 PlyrBattleChk

-/// Related to player control?
+* Related to player control?

 PlyrChargeCtrl

-/// Should be self descriptive.
+* Should be self descriptive.
 Set's player door related positioning

 SetDoorOpenPlyrPos

 SetPlyrPosAfterDOpen

-/// Position of flashlight beam?
+* Position of flashlight beam?

 GetPlyrAcsLightPos

-/// Posotion of feet model
+* Posotion of feet model

 GetPlyrFootPos

- /// Checks player position relative to the floor?
+ * Checks player position relative to the floor?

  PlyrHeightCtrl

- /// Active room file.
+ * Active room file.

 GetPlayerRoom

-/// Runs and processes mode checks.
+* Runs and processes mode checks.
 Has what Ghidras identified as a switch case for each mode“PlyrNormalCtrl, FinderCtrl, DmgCtrl”And other logic

 PlyrCtrlMain

-/// Appears to copy values into an array and preform vector equations on that to gauge Mikus distance from an object.
+* Appears to copy values into an array and preform vector equations on that to gauge Mikus distance from an object.
 I could use it to detect her distance from the enemy.
 Note that this function is not active during Zero Hour.
 It seems to be a constantly looping function to detect if Miku specifically will collide with objects.
 Why Mafuyu doesnt get this is a mystery

 GetDistPlyr

 ### Generic position

-/// To check if the passed rotation isnt out of bounds.
+* To check if the passed rotation isnt out of bounds.
 Ghidra is strangely saying this just takes a float parameter but Id assume we would have a vector for Quaternion equations.

 RotLimitChk

-/// Potentially an equation that takes a last position and factors that into the current one.
+* Potentially an equation that takes a last position and factors that into the current one.
 Can I set any value or will this break?
 Most of the code appears to be Ghidra funk though.

 sceVu0AddVector

 ### Enemy functions

-/// Takes an array of Fly_Wrk struct and Ene_wrk structs.
+* Takes an array of Fly_Wrk struct and Ene_wrk structs.
 Extracts one from Fly_wrk

 EneCtrlMain

-/// refers to the Himuro Family Master.
+* refers to the Himuro Family Master.
 More specifically his sword he attacks with.
 Im assuming its to calculate Sword Hit Box if (uVar2 == 0x25) checks if he's active

 GetToushuKatanaPos

-/// “InWall or Object”?
+* “InWall or Object”?

 FloatGhostPosType

-/// "X, Y, Z”
+* "X, Y, Z”

 FloatGhostSetPos

-/// Set’s if in wall or object though I’m assuming.
+* Set’s if in wall or object though I’m assuming.

 FloatGhostAppearPosSet

-/// Updates register a0 with the ghost’s rotation.
+* Updates register a0 with the ghost’s rotation.
 This is never referred to in Miku’s functions

 SetRot360

-// Does what it says on the tin.

 PlayMpegEvent